Credit Cards Travel Credit Cards

 Chase offers a variety of emergency assistance services to Sapphire Preferred cardholders, including:

-• Referrals to medical and legal help in countries abroad: This includes providing you the contact information of English-speaking professionals who can help with your needs.
+• Referrals to medical and legal help in countries abroad: This includes providing you with the contact information of English-speaking professionals who can assist you with your needs.

 • Emergency transportation assistance: Chase will help you arrange emergency transport to the closest medical facility or back home to the U.S.